-Major IT investments underway include:
+Major IT investments underway:

-- Development of an easement database to track and analyze property information from throughout the life of the easement, with special application for use in the field to record present condition of properties. - Implementation of the next level of enhancements to VCRIS that will improve the service it provides to the customer base, and in particular VDOT, which is a major partner in the development and use of the cultural resource information system. - DHR's Electronic Project Information Exchange, ePIX, which streamlines the submission and review of state and Federal project, went live in December 2010 and has been featured at national preservation conferences as a first-of-its-kind system.
+- In January of 2019, DHR entered into a Memorandum of Understanding with the Virginia Museum of Fine Arts in order for both agencies to most effectively meet its information technology needs.
+Through this partnership, VMFA provides to DHR an AITR and oversees manages DHR's IT needs and operations; in turn, an ISO will be hired using DHR existing funds and MEL to support both DHR and the VMFA.
+In order to retain the VMFA, DHR supplemented the VMFA IT staff with an additional \$17,000 as compensation for the extra duties and responsibilities of an entire agency. - DHR's headquarters in Richmond consisting of a staff of approximately 50 had been operating on a bandwidth of 4.608 Mbps at a rate of \$3,296.83/month.
+This low bandwidth had increasingly become an impediment to working productively and efficiently.
+An upgrade to the bandwidth was made in SFY 18 to the next viable rate of 45 Mbps at the overwhelming cost of \$6,912.40. - Discovery phase has been completed in order to develop and implement an easement database to track and analyze property information from throughout the life of the easement, with special application for use in the field to record present condition of properties. - Enhancements to VCRIS, 2.0 that will continue to improve the service it provides to the customer base, and in particular VDOT, which is a major partner in the development and use of the cultural resource information system, and initial planning for the next iteration of the product; VCRIS 3.0. - DHR's Electronic Project Information Exchange, ePIX, which streamlines the submission and review of state and Federal projects, went live in December 2010 and has been featured at national preservation conferences as a first-of-its-kind system.
 Development of ePIX was a collaboration between DHR and VITA's Commonwealth Enterprise Solutions Center and utilized, in partnership with Microsoft, their Dynamics Customer Relationship Management (CRM) software.
-VITA CESC encouraged DHR's use of Dynamics CRM to test its potential for digitizing state services.
+VITA WPS encouraged DHR's use of Dynamics CRM to test its potential for digitizing state services.
 Ongoing operations and maintenance cost of ePIX has been stable at around \$23,000/year not including the cost of necessary software upgrades and licenses.
-DHR has been informed that VITA CESC is nearly tripling the cost of its support of Dynamics CRM in 2017 to \$76,000/year before ending it support in 2019.
-The increase in cost and the termination of support severely threatens the viability of this critical system.
-Meetings with other state agencies faced with the loss of CRM-based applications have identified possible solutions that would utilize non-COV software hosts, but these solutions would require software upgrades and additional hosting fees which would increase the overall cost of ePIX. - Information Technology Plans/Needs: Development of a tax credit database is critical to DHR's ability to record, analyze, and provide information and statistics on tax credit projects and the program as a whole.
+DHR had been informed that VITA WPS would nearly triple the cost of its support of Dynamics CRM in 2017 to \$76,000/year before ending its support in 2019.
+The increase in cost and the termination of support places a severe burden on DHR's existing budget.
+The identified solution has required software upgrades and additional hosting fees which has maintained the increase in the overall cost of operating ePIX.

+Information Technology Plans/Needs: